skellgreco/wiki-website/README.md

 # Wiki Website
-📚 A Simple Wiki Website for Devastate Roleplay
+📚 A Simple Wiki Website for Devastate Roleplay.
+This repo is an archive no longer maintained by the Developer.

 ![Website Scrennshot](https://i.ibb.co/0QvyqFW/forum.png)